-So Microsoft recently released Service Pack 1 for Window 7 and Windows Server 2008 R2.
-Knowing that I will soon be getting calls to update computers, I decided to give SP1 a spin.
-I have attempted to install SP1 on three computers so far without much luck.
+Microsoft released Service Pack 1 for Window 7 and Windows Server 2008 R2 in 2011.
+At that time, knowing that we would will soon be getting calls to update computers, we decided to give SP1 a spin.
+We attempted to install SP1 on three computers so far without much luck.
 First, using automatic update did not work.
 The download always got stuck at 90 or 91 percent complete.

 One computer sat there for a whole day at 91 percent.
 I opened the SoftwareDistributionDownload folder and noticed multiple sub-folders with anywhere from 384MB to 548MB of content and judging by the time stamp, it looked like multiple iterations of Windows aborting and restarting the SP1 download.
 I booted into safe mode and cleaned out the download folder and restarted the update with the same result.
 I then downloaded the 2GB combo file from Microsoft Download Center and tried that with no luck.
 The thing just sits there at “Installing Service Pack for Microsoft Windows (KB976932).
 One laptop has fallen victim because it got too hot and I had to turn it off.
 Long story short, I am re-installing Windows on that laptop.

 Windows server 2008 R2 did not fare better as it kept throwing up error 80070057.
 Turning off WinHTTP Web Proxy Auto-Discovery Service did not resolve the 80070057 error.
 It was the same pattern as the Windows 7 issue – download will go up to 90-91 percent and crap out.